Jameh Mosque of Saveh

-The Jameh Mosque of Saveh (مسجد جامع ساوه), also known as the Friday Mosque of Sava, is a Friday mosque, located in Saveh, Saveh County, in the province of Markazi, Iran.
+The Jameh Mosque of Saveh (مسجد جامع ساوه), also known as the Friday Mosque of Sava, is a Shi'ite Friday mosque, located in Saveh, Saveh County, in the province of Markazi, Iran.
 The monument preserves a long sequence of construction phases from the early Islamic centuries through the Seljuk, Ilkhanid and Safavid periods, and archaeological investigation has identified earlier hypostyle mosques beneath the standing structure.
 The mosque was added to the Iran National Heritage List on 6 January 1932, administered by the Cultural Heritage, Handicrafts and Tourism Organization of Iran.

 History

 Construction

 Saveh lies in the historic region of Jibal, a name used by medieval Islamic geographers for the uplands of western–central Iran, on routes linking Ray, Hamadan, Isfahan, Khurasan and Baghdad.
 Medieval geographers describe it as a prosperous walled town with good water and caravan facilities, inhabited mainly by Sunni Shafi'is, in contrast to nearby Shi'i towns such as Avaj.
 The city prospered especially under the Seljuks, serving as a winter station for rulers and atabegs, making it a natural setting for a major Friday mosque.

 Archaeology by the Iranian Cultural Heritage Organization (ICHO) shows that the mosque stands above at least two earlier congregational buildings.
 The earliest, dating to the 8th–9th centuries, was a hypostyle mosque built largely in stamped earth (chīna) with closely spaced piers.
 A second hypostyle mosque in mud-brick followed, three bays deep on several sides of a nearly square courtyard; the northeast range of this phase has been largely lost.

 In the Seljuk period, early in the 12th century, a domed chamber was added on the qibla (south-west) side of the courtyard.
 Three earlier piers were removed to create a square chamber of about 10.5 x 10.5 m with three openings on each side except the qibla wall.
 The form resembles other Seljuk domed bays of Jibal such as Golpayegan and Qazvin.
 A freestanding brick minaret east of the mosque bears an inscription dated 504 AH (1110–1111 CE), naming the patron Abu Shugha Muhammad ibn Malikshah and invoking the Abbasid caliph Al-Mustazhir (1094-1118).
 This suggests that the minaret and the dome chamber belong to the same Seljuk phase.